hibernate/hibernate-search/CONTRIBUTING.md

 and ideally avoid using Maven from the command line at all while IntelliJ IDEA is open.
 IntelliJ IDEA's own build might conflict with the Maven build, leaving your working directory in an undetermined state (some classes being generated twice, ...).
-If you already did that, close Intellij IDEA, run `./mvnw clean`, and open Intellij IDEA again.
+If you already did that, close IntelliJ IDEA, run `./mvnw clean`, and open IntelliJ IDEA again.

 You will need to change some settings: